[CRSI] Four Scenarios That Will Define the Future of Maritime Cybersecurity

 • Enhanced capability to respond to major Class societies

-• Expansion toward data-driven maintenance and service models
+• Expansion toward data-driven maintenance & service models

 Outcomes

-They evolve into cyber and technical documentation specialists (OEM+).
+Suppliers evolve from equipment vendors into cyber and technical documentation specialists (OEM+).

 🔥 In this scenario, suppliers become the technical guides of the industry.